-In this post, we’re going to be looking at what robotic process automation is and how it’s used in, how it can help in the business environment, and what industries the technology is used in.
+In this post, we’re going to be looking at what robotic process automation (RPA) is, how it’s used, how it can help in the business environment, and what industries the technology is used in.
 L-A-C Conveyors & Automation offer robotic and automation capabilities that can help your business excel, get in touch with an expert member of the team for a consultation for a bespoke solution to your business.

-Robotic Process Automation (RPA) is the technology allowing anyone to configure computer software to emulate and integrate the actions of humans interacting with digital systems to execute an automated business process.
-RPA is the process of processing a transaction, manipulating big data, triggering responses, and thus communicating with other digital systems.
+Robotic process automation is the technology allowing anyone to configure computer software to emulate and integrate the actions of humans interacting with digital systems to execute an automated business process.
+Robotic process automation is the process of processing a transaction, manipulating big data, triggering responses, and thus communicating with other digital systems.

 Investopedia describes RPA as ‘software that can be easily programmed to do basic tasks across applications just as human workers do.
 The software robot can be taught a workflow with multiple steps and applications, such as taking received forms, sending a receipt message, checking the form for completeness, filing the form in a folder and updating a spreadsheet with the name of the form, the date filed, and so on.
 RPA software is designed to reduce the burden of repetitive, simple tasks on employees.’

-There are various figures for how well RPA can help a business with digital transformation and getting certain tasks automated.
-The Workforce note that you can expect a first-year ROI of 300% and, depending on the amount of processes you will be using the tool for can reduce the number of full-time employees by up to three people.
+There are various figures for how well robotic process automation can help a business with digital transformation and getting certain tasks automated.
+The Workforce notes that you can expect a first-year ROI of 300% and, depending on the number of processes you will be using the tool for can reduce the number of full-time employees by up to three people.

-Inc42 indicate that the RPA market will reach $2.9bn by 2021 and that the growth can be majorly attributed to how RPA streamlines and enhances legacy processes and results in high returns on investment.
+Inc42 indicate that the RPA market will reach $2.9bn by 2021 and that the growth can be majorly attributed to how robotic process automation streamlines and enhances legacy processes and results in high returns on investment.

 - Cost savings